UNLAWFUL CONVERSION PREVENTION

 Goal 1:

-Uproot conversions driven by coercion, fraud, grooming, intimidation, inducement, or any other unlawful means, through systematic, lawful, and last-mile execution.
+Uproot conversions driven by force, fraud, grooming, intimidation, inducement, hate preaching or any other unlawful means, through systematic, lawful, and last-mile execution.

 Goal 2: